slowjams/CLR-via-C-/zReworks/z21_Rework-The Managed Heap and Garbage Collection.md

 *The "no longer used" address in the table is very important.
 It makes the garbage collector very efficient.
 It can collect an object reference, even if it is used inside a method and that method hasn't finished executing yet.*

 When you compile your assembly by using the C# compiler's /debug switch, the compiler applies a `System.Diagnostics.DebuggableAttribute` with its DebuggingModes' DisableOptimizations flag set into the resulting assembly.
 At run time, when compiling a method, the JIT compiler sees this flag set, and **artificially extends the lifetime of all roots to the end of the method** (which makes sense, as we as developers want to debug sth that we don't want to be GCed).
 For my example, the JIT compiler tricks itself into believing that the t variable in Main must live until the end of the method.
 So, if a garbage collection were to occur, the garbage collector now thinks that t is still a root and that the Timer object that t refers to will continue to be reachable.
 The Timer object will survive the collection, and the TimerCallback method will get called repeatedly until Console.
 ReadLine returns and Main exits.
+Please this behaviour did change in .net core 3 see this post https://github.com/dotnet/runtime/issues/36265 in regards to `[MethodImpl(MethodImplOptions.NoInlining)]` and `TieredCompilation`

 So in the release build, you might say we can add assign a null to the variable so GC will think it is still reachable: